nodeca/nodeca/docs/nodeca-technical/application.md

 Namespaces
 ----------

 Namespaces are used to minimize client-side code.
 For example, regular users don't need to load admin templates, functions and translations.
 We use component name as it's namespace.

-Physically, namespace is a directory.
+Physically, namespace is a _first level_ under server|shared|client tree.

 There are special `common` namespace for resources, that should be available everywhere.
 This namespace will be loaded to client for all pages.